microsoft/debug-adapter-protocol/overview.md

 Since it is unrealistic to assume that existing debuggers or runtimes adopt this protocol any time soon, we rather assume that an _intermediary_ component takes over the role of adapting an existing debugger or runtime API to the Debug Adapter Protocol.
-This intermediary becomes the _Debug Adapter_ which explains the name of the protocol: _Debug Adpater Protocol_.
+This intermediary becomes the _Debug Adapter_ which explains the name of the protocol: _Debug Adapter Protocol_.
-The follwing pictures shows the resulting architecture:
+The following pictures shows the resulting architecture:

 ![with_DAP](./img/with-DAP.png)